 - 1. A description of the anticipated needs of the MHSA tenants; - 2.
-The supportive service provider's initial and ongoing process for assessing the supportive service needs of the MHSA tenants;

-A description of each service to be made available to the MHSA tenants, to include where

-- 3. and how the service will be delivered, the frequency of the service delivery and identification of the service provider.
-A description of the available services and supports should include, but not be limited to:

-- a) Mental health services

-- b) Physical health services (including prevention programs)

-- c) Employment/vocational services

-- d) Educational opportunities and linkages

-- e) Substance abuse services

-- f) Budget and financial training

-- g) Assistance in obtaining and maintaining benefits/entitlements

-- h) Linkage to community-based services and resources
+The supportive service provider's initial and ongoing process for assessing the supportive service needs of the MHSA tenants; - 3.
+A description of each service to be made available to the MHSA tenants, to include where and how the service will be delivered, the frequency of the service delivery and identification of the service provider.
+A description of the available services and supports should include, but not be limited to: - a) Mental health services - b) Physical health services (including prevention programs) - c) Employment/vocational services - d) Educational opportunities and linkages - e) Substance abuse services - f) Budget and financial training - g) Assistance in obtaining and maintaining benefits/entitlements - h) Linkage to community-based services and resources - 4.
 Indicate whether or not there will be an onsite service coordinator, and include the ratio of onsite staff to MHSA tenants.
-If there is no onsite service coordination, provide a description of service coordination for the development;

-A description of how services will support wellness, recovery and resiliency.
+If there is no onsite service coordination, provide a description of service coordination for the development; - A description of how services will support wellness, recovery and resiliency.
 It is anticipated that the supportive services plan for the development will include services that are facilitated by peers and/or consumers.
-If this is not part of your service delivery approach, please provide an explanation;
+If this is not part of your service delivery approach, please provide an explanation; - 6.
 A description of how the MHSA tenants will be engaged in supportive services and community life.
 Include strategies and specific methods for engaging tenants in supportive services and the frequency of contact between supportive services staff and MHSA tenants.
-This description about a loss include the identification of set of the services are set of the services and the second tenants.

-6. tenants.
-This description should also include the identification of staff (the responsible service provider) and specific strategies for working with MHSA tenants to maintain housing stability and plans for handling crisis intervention;

-If the Development is housing for homeless youth, provide a description of services to be provided to meet the unique needs of the population including engagement strategies and

-7. peer involvement.
-In addition, provide a description of how transition-aged youth MHSA tenants will be assisted in transitioning to other permanent housing once they reach 25 years of age;
+This description should also include the identification of staff (the responsible service provider) and specific strategies for working with MHSA tenants to maintain housing stability and plans for handling crisis intervention; - 7.
+If the Development is housing for homeless youth, provide a description of services to be provided to meet the unique needs of the population including engagement strategies and peer involvement.
+In addition, provide a description of how transition-aged youth MHSA tenants will be assisted in transitioning to other permanent housing once they reach 25 years of age; - 8.
 Supportive services must be culturally and linguistically competent.
-Describe how services will meet this requirement including, when necessary, how services will be provided to

-- 8. MHSA tenants who do not speak English and how communication between the property manager and the non-English speaking MHSA tenants will be facilitated; Describe the process to ensure effective communication between the service provider and the property manager regarding the status of MHSA tenants in the development and any - 9. other issues regarding the development, including but not limited to regularly scheduled meetings and the identification of a single point of contact for communication and coordination of supportive services; and, - 10.
-Describe the plan for developing "house rules" and provide a copy of any rules that may be in place at initial rent-up; (Please label and attach as "House Rules").
+Describe how services will meet this requirement including, when necessary, how services will be provided to MHSA tenants who do not speak English and how communication between the property manager and the non-English speaking MHSA tenants will be facilitated; - Describe the process to ensure effective communication between the service provider and the property manager regarding the status of MHSA tenants in the development and any other issues regarding the development, including but not limited to regularly scheduled meetings and the identification of a single point of contact for communication and coordination of supportive services; and,

-MHSA Housing Program Shared Housing Application Response:
+10. Describe the plan for developing "house rules" and provide a copy of any rules that may be in place at initial rent-up; (Please label and attach as "House Rules").

-Three philosophical orientations drive the client-centered approach: 1) housing is first priority, 2) services are voluntary and 3) recovery is possible.
+Three philosophical orientations drive the client-centered approach: 1) housing is the first priority, 2) services are voluntary and 3) recovery is possible.
 The overall objective of the Supportive Services Plan is to provide a structure of support to the individual.
 The main goal is to assist individuals with successfully retaining long-term housing.
 This housing program is developed to assist individuals with complex and long-term social and medical issues.
 Each person's history of homelessness and untreated mental illness will require an individualized approach to assessment of needs and goals.
 Services and goals will be developed in partnership with the tenant and will utilize a strength-based approach.